near/pagoda-ui/README.md

 }
 ```

 Why is `<PagodaUiProvider>` needed?
 Some of our components render anchor tags or dynamically change the current route.
-This provider allows our library to support any React framework (Vanilla/Vite, Next JS, etc) by passing in your router's components.
+This provider allows our library to support any React framework (Vanilla/Vite, Next JS, etc) by passing in your router's components and hooks.
 It also supports dark/light mode and opts into the user's preferred theme via [next-theme](ttps://github.com/pacocoursey/next-themes).

 ## Documentation